jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 actionable and proactive risk
 mitigation, amid the growing
 impact of cyber risk
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 94
 Clear Web
-The first layer of the internet is the clearsurface webit is the smallest yet most familiar part of the internet, requiring only a web browser to access.216 In this part of the web, information is indexed by popular search engines, making it highly accessible and relied on by people every day.
+The first layer of the internet is the clear/surface web—it is the smallest yet most familiar part of the internet, requiring only a web browser to access.216 In this part of the web, information is indexed by popular search engines, making it highly accessible and relied on by people every day.
-The second layer of the internet is the deep webwhich accounts for 96% of all web pages on the internet.217 Data on this part of the web is not indexed by search engines, either because it is behind a sign\-in (e.g paywall), or its owners have blocked web crawlers from indexing.
+The second layer of the internet is the deep web—which accounts for 96% of all web pages on the internet.217 Data on this part of the web is not indexed by search engines, either because it is behind a sign\-in (e.g., paywall), or its owners have blocked web crawlers from indexing.
 For the average person, the deep web includes paid content, subscription websites, private groups, and private business